 Knutsen OAS Shipping entered the LNG market after delivery of the first LNG carrier in 2004.

-The first 138 400 m3 LNG carriers were built in Spain with steam turbine propulsion.
-During 2010 Knutsen took delivery of four vessels from DSME in Korea all with tri-fuel engines and a capacity of 173 400 m3.
-The latest LNG carriers in the fleet are with ME-GI engines.
-Two 176 300 m3 LNG carriers were delivered in 2016, and three 180 000 m3 LNG carriers are planned to be delivered in 2019/2020.
-Knutsen also has a 30 000 m3 LNG carrier with XDF propulsion under construction for delivery in 2021.
+The first 138 400 m3 LNG carrier was built in Spain with steam turbine propulsion.
+During 2010 Knutsen took delivery of four vessels from DSME in Korea all with tri-fuel diesel-electric engines and a capacity of 173 400 m3.
+All vessels delivered in the period after 2016 have with ME-GI engines.
+Two 176 300 m3 LNG carriers were delivered in 2016, and three 180 000 m3 LNG carriers delivered in 2019/2020 all with ME-GI propulsion and full reliquifaction capacity.
+Knutsen took delivery of a 30 000 m3 LNG carrier with XDF propulsion in Q1 2021.

 Pioneer Knutsen is one of the smallest LNG carriers in the world delivering LNG along the Norwegian coast.
 This vessel has two pressure tanks (type C) installed carrying a total amount of 1100 cbm LNG.
 This small and flexible vessel has long experience on ship-to-ship transfer and performs approximately 200 cargo operations per year.